haboober/haboober.github.io/_tabs/about.md

 ### 1. One-dimensional Cloud Model
 - **Title:** Potential Use of a One-dimensional Numerical Cloud Model at a Weather Service Office.
 - **Authors:** Jeffrey T. Davis
 - **Summary:** Describes a computer program and one-dimensional cloud model designed for the use of improving the accuracy of thunderstorm forecasts, especially for hailstone size.
 - **Date:** 1991
 - **Link:** [Paper](/papers/1991-1DCU-Model.pdf)

-### 2. Artificial Neural Network (ANN) and Linear Regression for the prediction of the Vertically Integrated Liquid Water (VIL) associated with the maximum hailstome size for the day.
+### 2. Artificial Neural Network (ANN) and Linear Regression for the prediction of the Vertically Integrated Liquid Water (VIL) associated with the maximum hailstone size for the day.
 - **Title:** Neural Network versus Multiple regression: Methods of estimating VIL thresholds for severe hail based on storm environment.
 - **Authors:** Jeffrey T. Davis
 - **Summary:** Compares the accuracy of a Neural Network (ANN) versus Linear Regression (LR) model for the prediction of VIL to the maximum hailstone size.
 Used operationally as a first-guess threshold of VIL values in initial warnings of severe thunderstorms with hail.